andrewpillar/book/readme.md

 This will produce the name of the published PDF file as the output upon success.

-Under the this runs the following groff command,
+Under the hood this runs the following groff command,

     $ groff -k -mom -T pdf <file>.mom > <file>.pdf